Triangle of Sadness: Part 3: The Island

-A small group of survivors consisting of Carl, Yaya, Dimitry, Therese, Paula, Jarmo, ship's mechanic Nelson (whom Dimitry accuses of being a pirate), and Toilet Manager Abigail manage to escape to an island.
-At first, Paula continues to order Abigail to serve the cruise guests.
-When it becomes clear that Abigail is the only one with survival skills, such as catching fish and starting a fire, she mutinies and usurps command by withholding food.
-She gains her own private bed inside a lifeboat and coerces Carl into a sexual relationship by giving him food in exchange for sexual favours.
-Jarmo kills a wild donkey for food by smashing it with a rock, which Dimitry, Nelson and the others celebrate.
-Yaya grows jealous of Abigail because Carl considers leaving Yaya for Abigail.
+A small group of survivors consisting of guests Carl, Yaya, Dimitry, Therese, and Jarmo, ship's head of guest staff Paula, ship's mechanic Nelson (whom Dimitry accuses of being a pirate), and Toilet Manager Abigail manage to escape to an island.
+At first, Paula continues to order Abigail to serve the useless cruise guests.
+When it becomes clear that Abigail is the only one with survival skills, such as catching fish and starting a fire, the traditional class system is upended.

-When Yaya hikes to the other side of the island, Abigail volunteers to go with her despite Carl's concerns.
-They discover a lift built into the rocks and realise they have been stranded near a luxury resort.
-Back at the camp, Therese encounters a beach vendor but is unable to communicate her situation.
-Yaya celebrates finding the lift, but Abigail hesitates to enter, fearing she is losing her power.
-She then prepares to attack Yaya with a rock, but hesitates when the oblivious Yaya offers to help her.
-When Yaya clarifies the extent of the help would be hiring her as an assistant, the camera cuts away.
-Elsewhere, Carl frantically runs through the jungle.
+Abigail rises in power and the others must curry her favor with gifts and labor.
+Paula quickly shifts allegiance to Abigail.
+Abigail gains her own private shelter inside a lifeboat and lures Carl into a sexual relationship by giving him food in exchange for sexual favors.
+Yaya grows resentful at the role reversal and is disoriented that her own lack of sexual power in the situation on the island means she has zero means of influence.
+The wealthy guests remain fairly nonchalant and carry on like normal, creating games and making art.
+Jarmo kills a wild donkey for food by smashing it with a rock, which Dimitry, Nelson and the others celebrate with a primitive dinner party.